The WordPress Logo for our integration

 When a form was submitted The Gravityforms Logo for our integration, send a webhook request via The Webhooks Logo for our WP Webhooks integration Webhooks, and lastly fire a do_action hook via The WordPress Logo for our integration WordPress.

-When a profile photo was changed The Ultimate Member Logo for our WP Webhooks integration, send data to the Make (Integromat) webhook app via The Make (Integromat) Logo for our WP Webhooks integration Make (Integromat), and lastly fire a do_action hook via The WordPress Logo for our integration WordPress.
+When a Make (Integromat) HTTP request was received The Make (Integromat) Logo for our WP Webhooks integration, call a PHP function via The WordPress Logo for our integration WordPress.

 About WordPress